expressjs/expressjs.com/index.md

     <div id="middleware">
       <h3>Middleware</h3>
-      Express is a routing framework with minimal functionality of its own.
-A lot of functionality is contained in Express <a href="{{ page.lang }}/resources/middleware.html">middleware</a> modules.
+      Express is a lightweight and flexible routing framework with minimal core features meant to be augmented through the use of Express <a href="{{ page.lang }}/resources/middleware.html">middleware</a> modules.
     </div>
   </div>